open-mmlab/mmdetection/docs/1_exist_data_model.md

 ### Training on multiple nodes

-MMDetection relies on `torch.distributed` package for distributed training.
+MMDetection relies on `torchrun` package for distributed training.
-Thus, as a basic usage, one can launch distributed training via PyTorch's [launch utility](https://pytorch.org/docs/stable/distributed.html#launch-utility).
+Thus, as a basic usage, one can launch distributed training via PyTorch's [torchrun](https://pytorch.org/docs/stable/elastic/run.html).

 ### Manage jobs with Slurm